 Can I make some money from having a compost pile or using a tumbler as well as reducing my waste?

 You can, and it is a very environmentally friendly way of making money.
 If you have animals that produce manure, then the compost can be used as fertilizer for your produce.
 This will allow you to save money on fertilizer and it will also help to reduce the number of pollutants in the environment.

 Tips for using a compost tumbler effectively – follow these tips to make the process of turning produce into compost as easy and worry-free as possible.

 – Turn your compost regularly – turning can be done by hand or with the help of a compost turning device.

 – Make sure there’s plenty of air circulating around the pile – this will prevent any bad odors and promote aerobic decomposition

 – Use hot water when you want to destroy weed seeds so that they do not come back up in your garden veggies.

 Composting is a great way to reduce your waste of organic compostable material, which is that it will create something that decomposes much faster!

 It also creates healthy soil for plants to grow in.
-The environment benefits because less garden waste goes into landfill where animals and the elements can have their way with it.
+The environment benefits because less garden waste goes into landfills where animals and the elements can have their way with it.

 Also, you may be able to make some money from having a compost pile or using a tumbler as well as reducing your own personal waste.